Top Family Medicine Board FAQs: Everything You Need to Know Before ABFM Certification

 /

 The American Board of Family Medicine (ABFM) certification exam is a rigorous assessment that plays a pivotal role in certifying physicians in the field of family medicine.
 This comprehensive examination evaluates the knowledge, skills, and competence of aspiring family medicine practitioners, ensuring they meet the required standards set by the ABFM.
-The exam is designed to cover various content areas, from ambulatory care and emergency care to pediatrics and OB/GYN.
+The exam is designed to cover various content areas, from ambulatory medicine and emergency care to management of chronic illness and preventive care.

 Some Commonly Asked Questions About the ABFM Board Exam